harvind-here/Machine-Learning/README.md

 Techniques Used: Anomaly Detection, Imbalanced Data Handling, Feature Engineering, Classification Algorithms (e.g., Random Forest, Support Vector Machine).

 ## Repository Structure:
+I left the codes in jupyter notebook in order to show insights such as confusion matrix, scatter plot of dataset.

-SMS_Spam_Detection: Contains code and resources related to the SMS spam detection project.
+SMS_Spam_Detection.ipynb: Contains code and resources related to the SMS spam detection project.
-Movie_Genre_Recommendation: Includes notebooks and data files for the movie genre recommendation project.
+Movie_Genre_Recommendation.ipynb: Includes notebooks and data files for the movie genre recommendation project.
-Credit_Card_Fraud_Detection: Contains scripts and datasets for the credit card fraud detection project.
+Credit_Card_Fraud_Detection.ipynb: Contains scripts and datasets for the credit card fraud detection project.
 Documentation: Additional documentation, reports, and resources related to the projects, such as ReadMe file.